Bard

 I call some of my genres Medieval Jazz, Space Folk Noir, Mystic Blues, Literary Dreamscape Vaudeville, Americana Tango of the Imagination, Celtic Neoclassical, and Choral Groove Nostalgia.

-Some of the epic tales about which I have sung are Gilgamesh, Iliad, Odyssey, Song of Songs and the Book of Ruth, Metamorphoses, The Aeneid, The Mabinogion, The Book of Taliesin, Beowulf, The Canterbury Tales, Le More d’Arthur and plays like Macbeth, with music to works by William Shakespeare, William Blake, William Wordsworth, Robert Burns, Dante Gabriel Rossetti, Henry Wadsworth Longfellow, John Clare, Edgar Allan Poe, Shlomo Halevi Alkabetz, Alfred, Lord Tennyson, Herman Melville, Emily Dickinson, Percy Bysshe Shelley, Ra’hel Bluwstein, Lord Byron, and John Keats.
+Some of the epic tales about which I have sung are Gilgamesh, Iliad, Odyssey, Song of Songs and the Book of Ruth, Metamorphoses, The Aeneid, The Mabinogion, The Book of Taliesin, Beowulf, The Canterbury Tales, Le More d’Arthur and plays like Macbeth, with music to works by William Shakespeare, William Blake, William Wordsworth, Samuel Taylor Coleridge, Robert Burns, Emily Dickinson, Christina Rossetti, Dante Gabriel Rossetti, Charlotte Brontë, Emily Brontë, Henry Wadsworth Longfellow, John Clare, Edgar Allan Poe, Shlomo Halevi Alkabetz, Alfred, Lord Tennyson, Herman Melville, Percy Bysshe Shelley, Ra’hel Bluwstein, Lord Byron, and John Keats.
 I also share a fair amount of original instrumental music.

 My music uses ancient and contemporary media to tell stories of life and death, journeys and homecoming, power and love, mortality and the natural world, and the act of storytelling, itself, all in the hope of better understanding the human condition and, along the way, of touching the soul.